widler/espresso/ViewAPI.md

 If first argument is an existing action, the layout of given action will be rendered.<br/>
 Otherwise first argument will be used as path to layout.

+*Please note* that when providing layout as file, it wont take in count controller's route(as per `render_partial`), so you should provide path in full(relative to templates path).

 *Please note* that action can also be provided with format.